kristinbranson/FlyDiscoAnalysis/goldblum/README.md

     Note that the cron job launches Goldblum using the `goldblum/goldblum_launcher.sh` Bash script, which then launches Matlab and runs then `goldblum()` function within Matlab.

+16. Make sure the folder for the Goldblum logs exists by doing:
+    ```
+    mkdir -p /groups/davis/davislab/flydisco_data/goldblum-logs
+    ```
+    (You *have* to do this as the `davislab` user.)

-16. If you want to turn Goldblum off, do this:
+17. If you want to turn Goldblum off, do this:
     ```
     /misc/local/matlab-2019a/bin/matlab -singleCompThread -nodisplay -batch 'modpath; turn_off_goldblum()'
     ```